saibhreas/baysider-dock1/README.md

     /v1 is implemented to allow for AGILE production.  /vx may be implemented later on depending on site changes and api development

+Documentation practices

+  Files

+    * controllers

+        header comments for each function denote method and route and information regarding security layer / authentication T or F

   ### Usage

   * ${data.usage}